 Awareness gives you the opportunity to be accountable for your choices.
 You get to choose whether you emotionally react, or rationally respond.

 Warning: Awareness comes with a price.
 Once you implement this a life-practice tool, there is no going back.
 It is difficult (if not impossible) to ‘unknow what you know’.

 Awareness is the cornerstone for self-empowerment, emotional self-regulation, and living a more peaceful life.

 Congratulations!
-You now have a ‘toolbox’ full of cognitive, practical, and easy to use tools for supporting and improving your mental and emotional well-being through critical thinking and emotional self-regulation.
+You now have a ‘toolbox’ full of cognitive, practical, and easy to use tools to support your mental and emotional well-being through critical thinking and emotional self-regulation.

 When, where, which ones, and how often you use the tools is up to you.
 You get to decide how important your mental and emotional well-being is to you.
 Your desired authentic self and emotional state(s) await.